-Angelina Jolie recently gave a very telling interview with Vanity Fair, in which she talks about everything from the end of her marriage to Brad Pitt to details on her new passion project, a Netflix original about the Cambodian genocide.
+In 2017, Angelina Jolie gave a very telling interview with Vanity Fair, in which she talks about everything from the end of her marriage with Brad Pitt to her diagnosis of a condition called Bell’s palsy.

 What is Bell’s palsy?
 It's a condition that temporarily causes the muscles on one side of the face to become weak or paralyzed (though it's unrelated to a stroke).
 It's usually the result of some sort of trauma or inflammation to the brain’s seventh cranial nerve (also called the facial nerve), but the exact cause can vary from person to person.
 In the interview, Jolie seemed to imply that her case may have been related to stress or a general lack of self-care.
 Of course, Jolie isn't alone—Bell's palsy affects more than 40,000 Americans a year.

 The condition is usually treated with prednisone, a steroid that helps reduce inflammation and swelling.
 The symptoms normally subside within two weeks, and the face should be functioning normally again within three to six months.